Great Salt Lake: Shrinking

-Drought conditions, climate change, and the overuse of snowmelt have caused the Great Salt Lake to shrink considerably.
+Drought conditions, climate change, and the overuse of snowmelt have caused the lake to shrink considerably.
 As of July 2022, the Great Salt Lake occupies approximately 950 mi2.
 In 1987, it occupied about 3300 mi2.
-As of March 2023, the lake's highest recorded surface elevation was 4,211.2 ft on April 15, 1987; For comparison, the lowest recorded surface elevation was 4,188.5 ft on December 17, 2022.
-In 2023, scientists at Brigham Young University estimated that without policy changes, the lake would dry up in 2028, with local species killed off by overly salty water somewhat before that.
+In modern times, the highest recorded surface elevation was 4,211.2 ft on April 15, 1987, and the lowest recorded surface elevation was 4,188.5 ft on December 17, 2022.
+In 2023, scientists at Brigham Young University estimated that without policy changes, the lake could dry up by 2028, with local species killed off by overly salty water somewhat before that.
 Continued shrinkage could also turn the lake into a bowl of toxic dust, poisoning the air around Salt Lake City.

 Environmentalists proposed establishing a level of 4,200 ft above sea level as an official state policy, among other interventions.
 University of Utah researchers proposed a level between 4,198 and 4,205 feet.
-A non-binding resolution in the 2023 state legislative session to adopt 4,198 feet was voted down and governor Spencer Cox called it "dumb".
+A non-binding resolution in the 2023 state legislative session to adopt 4,198 feet was voted down, and Governor Spencer Cox called it "dumb" as there isn't any infrastructure in place to guarantee that donated or sub-leased water rights would actually make it to the lake.